sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 In each case, after aborting the task, the server attempts to call a particular _handler verb_ within the database to allow code there to handle this mishap in some appropriate way.
 If this verb call suspends or returns a true value, then it is considered to have handled the situation completely and no further processing will be done by the server.
 On the other hand, if the handler verb does not exist, or if the call either returns a false value without suspending or itself is aborted, the server takes matters into its own hands.

 First, an error message and a MOO verb-call stack _traceback_ are printed to the player who typed the command that created the original aborted task, explaining why the task was aborted and where in the task the problem occurred.
 Then, if the call to the handler verb was itself aborted, a second error message and traceback are printed, describing that problem as well.
-Note that if the handler-verb call itself is aborted, no further \`nested' handler calls are made; this policy prevents what might otherwise be quite a vicious little cycle.
+Note that if the handler-verb call itself is aborted, no further 'nested' handler calls are made; this policy prevents what might otherwise be quite a vicious little cycle.

 The specific handler verb, and the set of arguments it is passed, differs for the two causes of aborted tasks.